Kijabe-Limb-Construction-Unit/landingpage/README.md

-# GANZ Africa Landing Page
+## Kijabe Limb Reconstruction Unit WebSite

-This is a modern landing page for GANZ Africa, built with [Next.js](https://nextjs.org) and TypeScript, following the App Router architecture.
+This is a modern landing page for Kijabe Limb Reconstruction Unit, built with [Next.js](https://nextjs.org) and TypeScript, following the App Router architecture.

 ## Tech Stack